Last Updated: January 21, 2022

 Many companies promising cheap insurance are actually selling "discount plans."
 A discount plan is not insurance, but a plan where you pay a membership or enrollment fee up front to obtain access to networks of health care providers who have agreed to offer discounts for their services.
 Discount plans are not regulated by OCI.

-Keep detailed records.
+- Keep detailed records.
 Get all rate quotes and key information in writing.
-Also, once you decide to purchase online, keep a copy of all paperwork you complete and sign, as well as any correspondence, special offers, and payment receipts.
-Remember, automobile and homeowner’s insurance companies are able to adjust the quoted premium within the first 60 days of your policy.
+Once you decide to purchase online, keep a copy of all paperwork you complete and sign, as well as any correspondence, special offers, and payment receipts.
+Automobile and homeowners insurance companies are able to adjust the quoted premium within the first 60 days of your policy.

 If you have a specific complaint about your insurance, refer it first to the insurance company or agent involved.
 If you do not receive satisfactory answers, contact OCI.